Turkey national football team: 1950s

 Although Turkey qualified for the 1950 World Cup, beating Syria 7–0, they were forced to withdraw from the tournament due to financial problems.

 Turkey then qualified for the 1954 World Cup after a play-off with Spain.
 They first lost 4–1 to Spain, but a 1–0 win a few days later initiated a replay (there was no clause for aggregate results in the rules at the time, which would have qualified Spain).
 On that occasion, they tied 2–2 after, booking their place after a coin toss.
 Turkey was grouped along with Hungary and West Germany.
-The Turks, however, never played Hungary due to the tournament format, and a 4–1 defeat by the Germans was followed by Turkey carrying out a 7–0 win over South Korea.
+The Turks, however, never played Hungary due to the tournament format (Spain had been selected as a seeded team prior to the end of the qualification, and when Turkey qualified at their expense, they inherited the seed), and a 4–1 defeat by the Germans was followed by Turkey carrying out a 7–0 win over South Korea.
 Turkey lost the play-off game to West Germany 7–2.